 May Brennan, Canal Bank – Michael Daly, Pennywell – William Dunne, Pennywell – Robert Glouster, Clare Street – John Hayes, Pennywell – Alphonsus Kirby, Patrick Street – William Koyce, New Road Singland – Michael Lawlor, Rhebogue – Annie McDonagh, Clare Street – Michael Mack, Rhebogue – Patrick McMahon, Canal Bank – Paddy McMahon, Singland – Mary Mulqueen, Groody – Nellie Mulqueen, Groody – Mary Ryan, New Road Singland – James Ryan, Singland – Annie Shanny, Lower Park – Michael Shanny, Lower Park – Esther Slattery, Singland

-In 1954 with the development of Garryowen and the influx of new pupils two extra classrooms, tow cloakrooms and two teachers toilets were added.
-At this time the outside toilet was also removed.
-By 1960 the school had become increaingly overcrowded and even the cloakrooms were decked out with desks to accommodate students.
-Some of the boys classes were also being held in the scout hall on the hill behind the school.
+In 1954 with the development of Garryowen and the influx of new pupils two extra classrooms, two cloakrooms and two teachers toilets were added.
+At this time, the outside toilet was also removed.
+By 1960 the school had become increasingly overcrowded and even the cloakrooms were decked out with desks to accommodate students.
+Some boys classes were also being held in the scout hall on the hill behind the school.

 On 30 November 1966 the teachers role and their student number for the new boys school was as follows:

 6th Class – Taghg O’Ceallaigh (Principal) – 31 pupils

 5th Class – Denis Kelly – 49 pupils